-Jeff Runquist produces balanced wines that can be enjoyed in their youth, but will also age and become more complex with times.
+Jeff Runquist produces balanced wines that can be enjoyed in their youth, but will also age and become more complex with time.
 His wines share a theme of fresh fruit reflective of the varietal flavors inherent in the grape.

 Jeff selects grapes from vineyards that provide rich full flavors without loads of astringent tannins.
 Personally, Jeff prefers his wines to have zest and vibrant flavors.
 “Once I release a new vintage I rarely return to the previous year’s wine.
 My father likes that; it means more of the older wines for him.”